River Cruise

 Asia’s Great River

 The Mekong is the lifeblood of Southeast Asia, flowing 2,700 miles from the Tibetan Plateau to the South China Sea.
-A cruise along the lower Mekong between Vietnam and Cambodia offers an immersion into cultures and landscapes that are simultaneously ancient and utterly alive.
+A river cruise along the lower Mekong between Vietnam and Cambodia offers an immersion into cultures and landscapes that are simultaneously ancient and utterly alive.
+This isn’t the gentle pastoral scenery of a European river — it’s raw, vibrant, and endlessly surprising.

 The Route

 Most Mekong cruises sail between Ho Chi Minh City and Siem Reap (or reverse).
-The journey includes the chaotic energy of Saigon, the floating markets of the Mekong Delta, the quiet beauty of the rural Cambodian countryside, and the staggering magnificence of Angkor Wat.
-It is one of the most diverse itineraries in river cruising.
+The journey includes the chaotic energy of Saigon, the floating markets of the Mekong Delta where commerce happens at dawn from boats piled with tropical fruit, the quiet beauty of the rural Cambodian countryside, and the staggering magnificence of Angkor Wat.
+It’s one of the most diverse itineraries in river cruising.

 The Mekong delivers culture shock in the most positive sense.
 For teams accustomed to Western travel, Vietnam and Cambodia offer experiences that are genuinely transformative.
-The sensory richness — the markets, the food, the temples, the generosity of the people — creates shared memories that bond teams in ways that familiar destinations cannot.
+The generosity of the people, the intensity of the flavors, the scale of the temples — it creates shared memories that bond teams in ways that familiar destinations can’t.

 When to Go

 November through March is the dry season and the best time to cruise.
 Temperatures are warm but not oppressive, and the river levels are ideal for navigation.
-December and January are particularly pleasant.
+December and January are particularly pleasant — low humidity, clear skies, and comfortable evenings on the sundeck.
+Avoid June through September when monsoon rains can disrupt itineraries and the heat becomes genuinely intense.

 Highlights